Polymer/old-docs-site/README.md

 Polymer docs are mostly in Markdown with some HTML.
 [Jekyll][jekyll] is used to generate the static HTML for the site.
 The output is generated into a folder called `_site` and served from Google App Engine.

-## Prereqs ann installing the requirements
+## Prereqs and installation requirements

 We use Jekyll 1.0+ and [Grunt][grunt] to generate the documentation.
 You'll need to install the requirements before working on the docs (these instructions assume [NPM is already installed](http://nodejs.org/download/)):